exitlive/html-config-injector/README.md

 3. `config_key`: The key under which the aforementioned configs are located (required).

-4. `placeholder`: Regex used to find configuration placeholders to replace in the transformation (required).
+4. `placeholder`: String or regex (see below) used to find configuration placeholders to replace in the transformation (required).

 5. `regex`: Whether to use regex or not (optional, default: false).